 The Oxford Companion of Food and Drink claims, In the Thousand Islands area, one standard version of the dressing’s origins says that a fishing guide’s wife, Sophia LaLonde, made the condiment for her husband George’s dinner.
 In this version, actress May Irwin requested the recipe.
 Mary Irwin, in turn, gave it to another summer resident, George Boldt, who built Boldt Castle between 1900 and 1904.
 Boldt, the owner of the Waldorf-Astoria Hotel, instructed the hotel’s maître d’hôtel, Oscar Tschirky, to put the dressing on the menu in about 1894.

-When students of the University of Wisconsin tried to investigate the origin story for Thousand Island dressing in 2010, they found that the story often varied depending on who they spoke to.
+When students of the University of Wisconsin tried to investigate the origin story of Thousand Island dressing in 2010, they found that the story often varied depending on who they spoke to.
 They discovered a third story, where the original recipe was based upon French dressing, supported by a method published in the 11th edition of The Fannie Farmer Cookbook dated 1965.

 You may all be thinking…